Maybe we'll play some Glam Rock before it's all said and done.

 Enjoy and we will talk next week.

-It was good though.
+It was good, though.

 You liked it?

-No, no, no, no, no, political aspect whatsoever.
+No, no, no, no, no political aspect whatsoever.

-That that was fantastic.
+That was fantastic.

-Then you you took it tonight, man.
+Then you took it tonight, man.

-You can't believe anything other than what we tell you.
+Literally, you know, Ministry of Truth, you can't believe anything other than what we tell you.

-That that that is exactly what is happening there.
+That is exactly what is happening there.

-Yeah, you know, the whole Taylor Swift thing is so strange, too.
+You know, the whole Taylor Swift thing is so strange, too.

-What I mean, because is she a clone of Anton LeVay's daughter or wife or whatever that crazy thing is?
+What, I mean, because is she a clone of Anton LeVay's daughter or wife or whatever that crazy thing is?

 I mean, she looks just like her.

-But but some but see Taylor Swift.
+But see, Taylor Swift.

 No, no question.

-But it cannot be denied, no matter how you feel about Taylor Swift, she is, or at least at one point was an extremely talented musician.
+No matter how you feel about Taylor Swift, she is, or at least at one point, was an extremely talented musician.

-I mean, she was touring the country at 16, playing the guitar and singing her albums when she was s 15 and 16 years old.
+I mean, she was touring the country at 16, playing the guitar and singing her albums when she was 15 and 16 years old.

 I mean, that was real.